jonnew/Oat/README.md

 - [ ] General C++ coding practice
   - Pass by const ref whenever possible.
 Especially relevant when passing derived objects to prevent slicing.
   - const member properties can be initialized in the initialization list, rather than assigned in the constructor body.
 Take advantage.
+- [ ] Programs to implment
+  - Pure intensity based detector (now color conversion, just saturation on raw image)
+  - Position Filter (Kalman is first implementation)
+  - Recorder (Position and images?
+Viewer can also record?)

 ### Passing positional data to the client process